 - Madeleine Akrich, research director at MINES ParisTech (Center for the Sociology of Innovation - CSI), graduate engineer of MINES ParisTech and Doctor of Socioeconomics of Innovation.

 - Céline Boudet, Ineris, scientific coordinator, risk assessment specialist in health and environment (epidemiology, toxicology, biostatistics).

 - Catherine Boyen, CNRS research director, PhD in Plant Biology.
-Director of the Roscoff Marine Station, research and training centre in marine biology and ecology.
-Sorbonne University-CNRS (marine biology, algae, genomics, evolution, microbiomes, marine biodiversity, and marine biotechnology)
+Director of the Roscoff Marine Station (Research and training centre in marine biology and ecology, Sorbonne University-CNRS.
+Main research subjects: marine biology, biology of algae, genomics, evolution, microbiomes, marine biodiversity, and marine biotechnology.

 The secretariat of the committee is provided jointly by the 4 organisations, the administrative support is provided by INRAE.

 INRAE: Christine Charlot, Secretary General, with the support of Nathalie Hermet

 CIRAD: Philippe Feldmann, Marie de Lattre-Gasquet